Our planet has hosted several leaders who put their significant traces in human history.

 British archeologist Howard Carter found the tomb of Tutankhamun in Valley of the Kings in 1922.

-On the November 4th of the same year, a water boy from their team stumbled upon a rock which later turns out to be the upper parts of the stair leading to King Tut’s chamber.
+On November 4, 1922, a water boy from their team stumbled upon a rock which later turns out to be the upper parts of the stair leading to King Tut’s chamber.

 Carter described the day of the discovery as “the day of days.”